RTL (Hungarian TV channel)

-RTL (formerly: RTL Klub) is a Hungarian free-to-air television channel owned by RTL Group.
-The channel began broadcasting three days after its main rival TV2, one of Hungary's first commercial TV channels.
+RTL (formerly: RTL Klub and abbreviated as RTL HU) is a Hungarian free-to-air television channel owned by RTL Group.

 History

 Since its start, RTL Klub has focused to gain viewers from the urban population.
 The channel airs programs mostly for a younger (18-49) audience.

 RTL Klub rebranded again in early September 1999.
 The idents consists of two elements (fire and water), with the eye motif being introduced for the first time.

 On 17 December 2001, RTL Klub adapted another new identity, designed by Dogfish and focuses on people which then zoom into their eyes.

 RTL Klub and TV2 aired two similar major reality series simultaneously.
 While TV2 purchased the rights of Big Brother, RTL Klub produced its own series called Való Világ (Real World).
 Való Világ had three seasons between 2002 and 2004.
 Since its second season the show has been much more successful than the rival Big Brother.

 RTL Klub is the most watched TV channel in Hungary since 2002, thanks to the daily Hungarian soap opera Barátok közt (Among Friends), which is the most watched TV programme in Hungary with more than 2 million viewers; the tabloid magazine Fókusz (Focus) and the game show Legyen Ön is milliomos (Who Wants to Be a Millionaire?).
 Millionaire is off the schedule from September 2007 after seven years and has replaced by A Széf (Take It Or Leave It).

 Before these idents were introduced, three teasers featuring Naná (the mascot that appeared on most idents itself, usually walking and enclosed in a dark red circle) would air during commercial blocks from late March 2003 until the moment when these idents would be eventually introduced on April 19 that year.
 These idents sometimes featured short 2D and 3D animations involving Naná itself.
 This was the last identity package with the "coloured" on screen bug, the next package had it changed into transparent gray.

 From the fall-winter season of 2005–2006, RTL Klub has started to broadcast popular American TV shows like Lost.
 The first episode of Lost had almost 2 million viewers, and a 50% share.
 This was a record.
 The next year Prison Break started with almost 1.6 million.
 Nowadays a TV show at prime time (21:00) can reach 1-1.5 million viewers.
 In season 2006–2007 Prison Break was the most watched American series in Hungary.

 From the fall season of 2007, RTL Klub has launched two new formats with great success.
 Poker Face ran like a tournament for six weeks with an average 38-42% share.
 The other new show was Csillag születik, the Hungarian version of the RTL Got Talent format.
 Poker Face ended with the super final at 18 December and the time slot of it will be occupied by the new game show A Széf (Take It or Leave it).